Patreon/patreon-wordpress/readme.txt

 = FEATURES FOR PATRONS =

 - This plugin adds a "Unlock with Patreon" button to every post you lock.
-- "Unlock with Patreon" takes care of everything: whether they’re not yet a patron, need to upgrade their pledge, or already pledging enough, we’ll guide them through the process and back to your content
+- "Unlock with Patreon" takes care of everything: whether they’re not a patron yet, or they need to upgrade their pledge, or if they are already pledging enough, the plugin will guide them through the process and back to your content

 = FEATURES FOR DEVELOPERS =